Instruments included

 3. 3

-The AI applies the scoring rules to the answers and produces a result in the form your clinicians expect.
+The scoring is applied to the answers and the result is produced in the shape your clinicians expect — total score, sub-scales, severity band.

 4. 4